-- Experimental atherosclerosis study with 3 groups of 8 Apo E -/- mice: - A (normal diet) - B (lipid-enriched) - C (lipid-enriched + potential therapeutic drug) - 3 months duration, only monthly blood sampling - During the 2nd month, 2 mice from group B and 1 from group C developed symptoms of respiratory infection
+- Experimental atherosclerosis study with 3 groups of 8 Apo E -/- mice: - A (normal diet) - B (lipid-enriched) - C (lipid-enriched + potential therapeutic drug) - 3 months duration, only monthly blood samplings - During the 2nd month, 2 mice from group B and 1 from group C developed symptoms of respiratory infection

-- Points to consider: - Should antibiotic therapy be given to them? - Should the 3 animals be withdrawn from the study (euthanized) and replaced with new additional mice? - Will new mice from a different litter have different baseline biochemistry values from those of the original groups? - Should all mice be replaced?
+- Points to consider: - Should antibiotic therapy be given to them? - Should the 3 animals be withdrawn from the study (and euthanized?) and replaced with new additional mice? - Will new mice from a different litter have different baseline biochemistry values from those of the original groups? - Should all mice be replaced?

-- Experimental diabetes was induced in normal C57Bl/6 mice by streptozotocin i.p. injections - Fasting blood glucose levels declined in 25% of the mice - The Researcher desired to repeat injections in those mice (not programmed in the original application), and to delay the onset of the main study until those mice developed increased blood glucose
+- Experimental diabetes was induced in normal C57Bl/6 mice by streptozotocin i.p. injections - Fasting blood glucose levels declined in 25% of the mice - The Researcher desired to repeat injections in those mice (not programmed in the original application), and to delay the onset of the main study in those mice, until they developed increased blood glucose